cwza/faceblock-client/README.md

 * Show posts, users with infinite scroll
 * Add post, Add post to post to post...(recursive comments)
 * Search posts, users reactively
+* Use elasticsearch like syntax to search(ex: t1 or t2 and t3)

 # Library
 * Core: